wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Is my environment shared with other customers?
 ----------------------------------------------

 No, your environment is isolated from other customers.
-That means that your account is the only one with access to your environment.
+That means your account is the only one with access to your environment.

 What are the available regions?
 -------------------------------